 You get the idea.
 Without key gear items, many common hiking scenarios would be downright miserable or dangerous.
 Even items that aren’t frequently used can become essential life-saving tools in the event of an emergency.
 Bearing the extra weight and bulk is justified due to their importance when, or if, they are needed.

 The Hiking & Backpacking Ten Essentials

 Most of us think of using a map and compass when referring to navigational tools for backcountry travel, however, this category has grown to include GPS units or cell-phone applications.
 For those traveling off-trail, deep within wilderness boundaries, or regularly experiencing the need to orient & direct their travel, the necessity for reliable navigation is obvious.

 Remember, you should also carry a physical map and baseplate compass even if planning to rely on electronic versions.
 Batteries, which lose power in cold temperatures, shouldn’t be your only source of navigational power in the wild.
 Carry a map and know how to use it!

 Consider sun protection (both UVA & UVB) even when hiking through regions that won’t be hot or sunny.
 Don’t make us quote mom’s everywhere with the reality that you can still damage your skin (any tanning or ‘burn’ is evidence of such damage) on cloudy days, particularly at higher elevations.
 Reduce your risk of sunburn and skin cancer by packing a sun hat, sunglasses, and some sunscreen.

 This can be achieved with traditional sunscreen on exposed skin.
 Additionally, you can protect your skin with a UV protectant hiking sun hat or clothing, like this hoody from Black Diamond, a favorite among outdoor professionals.
 This is growing in popularity, as it saves you from having oily, sticky skin throughout the day.

-Perhaps the best way to address your insulation (clothing) for future outdoor trips is to familiarize yourself with the concept of dressing your clothes in layers for outdoor travel (you can also check out our hiking clothing guide).
+Perhaps the best way to address your insulation (clothes) for future outdoor trips is to familiarize yourself with the concept of dressing your clothes in layers for outdoor travel (you can also check out our hiking clothing guide).
 When done correctly, this method allows you to be prepared for drastic changes in temperature, commonly experienced in wild, rugged places.